An up to date examination calendar is available here: calendar.scotch.wa.edu.au/exams

 Boys eligible for Special Examination Arrangements:

-Morning exams commence at 8.10 and boys should be at school by 7.40 AM.
+Morning exams commence at 8.40 and extra time is added at the end of the session as appropriate.
 Afternoon exams start at 12.50 and students remain later.

 All boys should acquaint themselves with the Year 12 Information Handbook published by the Schools Curriculum and Standards Authority.
 This manual can be downloaded from here.
 The manual contains a lot of information about the WACE and has lots of information about preparing for exams.
 The information below has been taken from this publication.